-Student engagement is important and sometimes for fun and excitement, cell phones and other personal electronic devices are used in class.
-However, unless specifically directed by a teacher during instructional time, electronic devices are only permitted during non-instructional times such as before school, brunch, lunch, passing periods and after school.
+Woodside High School expects students to be engaged and focused during classtime and tutorial.
+To maximize academic engagement all classrooms utilize the cellphone pocket system.
+Students are expected to place their cell phones in their assigned pocket prior to instructional time and without prompting or reminders from their instructor.
+Cellphones are not permitted when students use the bathroom during classtime.
+Unless specifically directed by a teacher during instructional time, electronic devices are only permitted during non-instructional times such as before school, brunch, lunch, passing periods and after school.